DavidVorick/CodeCommit/UserSpecification.md

 The consistency workflow can be triggered with the command line flag '--consistency-check' or '--consistency' or '--cc'.
 The programmatic slug that refers to this workflow is 'consistency'.

-The user can optionally provide guidance for the consistency workflow by writing their own query in agent-config/query.txt - if none is provided, an empty string will be used.

 The output of the consistency check will be placed in agent-config/consistency-report.txt